zamcham/To-Do-List/README.md

 ### Prerequisites

-In order to run this project you need: A browser, tha's all!
+In order to run this project you need to run `npm run start`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>